geo-ant/varpro/README.md

 ### Fit Statistics

-Additionally to the `fit` member function, the `LevMarSolver` also provides a `fit_with_statistics` function that calculates useful additional statistical information after the fit has finished.
+Additionally to the `fit` member function, the `LevMarSolver` also provides a `fit_with_statistics` function that calculates quite a bit of useful additional statistical information.

 ### Global Fitting of Multiple Right Hand Sides

 In the example above, we have passed a single column vector as the observations.
-The library also allows fitting multiple right hand sides.
-Those are described as a matrix, whose columns represent individual observations.
-When fitting multiple right hand sides, `vapro` will performa a _global fit_ in which the nonlinear parameters are optimized across all right hand sides, but linear parameters of the fit are optimized for each right hand side individually.
+The library also allows fitting multiple right hand sides, by constructing a problem via `LevMarProblemBuilder::mrhs`.
+In this case, the observations expected to be a matrix, whose columns represent individual observations.
+When fitting multiple right hand sides, `vapro` will performa a _global fit_ in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.

-This is an application where varpro really shines, since it can take advantage of the separable nature of the problem.
+This is another application where varpro really shines, since it can take advantage of the separable nature of the problem.
 It allows us to perform a global fit over thousands, or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.